top of page

 Neighborhood 3

 The University of New Hampshire dominates the small town of Durham.
 The Whittemore Center is located about a mile west of downtown on Main Street.
-Durham has a nice, traditional small-town college feels to it, and there are a few places worth checking out for a bite to eat if you are visiting here from out of town.
-Students regularly pack Libby’s Bar and Grill or Durham House of Pizza for a pre-or post-game meal.
+Durham has a nice, traditional small-town college feel to it, and there are a few places worth checking out for a bite to eat if you are visiting here from out of town.
+Clarks American Bistro and the Hop and Grill highlight several options located in the downtown area.

 Fans visiting UNH from out of town will often head east to Portsmouth, located just 11 miles from Whittemore Center.
 Portsmouth features a picturesque, walkable downtown with numerous quaint shops and excellent restaurants.